tsur/bibling/README.md

 ## And God said

 Use `bibling <reference>` to discover what God said.
-The reference can be whatever you want to search for, or just a simple bible book reference as for instance Gen1:1, which will retrieve The first verse of the first chapter of the book Genesis.
-Just go ahead and give it a try!.
+The reference can be whatever you want to search for, or just a simple bible book reference as for instance `Gen1:1`, which will retrieve The first verse of the first chapter of the book Genesis.
+Just go ahead and give it a try by running `bibling gen1:1`.
 To get the complete list of all available actions, type in your terminal `bibling --help`